subordination/Translucent/README.md

 Translucent
 ===========

-Translucent, a Winterboard Theme for iOS7 devices.
+Translucent.
+A transparent Winterboard Theme for iOS7 devices.